kiboiWanjohi/alx-system_engineering-devops/0x08-networking_basics_2/README.md

 1. Show attached IPs
 mandatory
 Write a Bash script that displays all active IPv4 IPs on the machine it’s executed on.
+2. Port listening on localhost
+#advanced
+Write a Bash script that listens on port 98 on localhost.

+Terminal 0

+Starting my script.